 Most people, especially people from Western Countries, think that only the Chinese celebrate Lunar New Year.
-However, this festival is one of the biggest events in many Asian countries, of course including Vietnam.
+However, this festival is one of the biggest events in many Asian countries, including our Vietnam.

 Well, Welcome to Vietnam!
 In this article, I would like to introduce you some specialties of Vietnamese Lunar New Year.